Lani-Dom/Lani-Dom/README.md

 ## 👋 Hello!
 I'm Lani

-- 🔭 I am a professional with over 11 years of experience who combines the creativity of Product Design with the analytical rigor of Data Science.
-My background spans various sectors such as finance, telecommunications, government, human resources, and digital marketing.
+- 🔭 I am a professional with 11 years of experience, blending the creativity of Product Design with the analytical precision of Data Science.
+My background spans various sectors such as Finance, Telecommunications, Government, Human Resources, and Digital Marketing.

-- 🏅 I have a unique approach that combines empathy for the user with strategic data-driven decisions (machine learning models and data analysis).
-My goal is to collaborate closely with stakeholders, engineers, and end-users to ensure that projects are not only aligned with client objectives but also effectively address user needs.
+- 🏅 By combining empathy for the user with data-driven insights (Machine Learning and Data Analysis), I bring a flexible and strategic approach to solving complex problems.
+My goal is to collaborate closely with stakeholders, engineers, and end-users to ensure projects are aligned with client objectives while effectively addressing user needs.

 ## ⚡Core Competencies in Data Science
 - <b>Data Analysis: </b>